How to Build an Education App?

 - PaaS providers help you with the DevOps tools.
 This makes build management, testing, deployment, etc. easier.

 - You can integrate 3rd party services like database and other “Application Programming Interfaces” (APIs) with your app.

-I have explained the advantages of PaaS in “Top 10 PaaS providers for 2019”.
+I have explained the advantages of PaaS in “Top 10 PaaS providers”.

 The advantages of using an MBaaS provider are as follows: